BaselessFabric/World-Database/README.md

 Setup: Ensure you have Java installed on your system.

     Fork this repository
-    Clone the forked repository and import it into yout preferred Java IDE Add your contributions (code or documentation)
+    Clone the forked repository and import it into your preferred Java IDE Add your contributions (code or documentation)
     Commit and push
     Wait for pull request to be merged